grafana/grafana/docs/sources/guides/getting_started.md

 Before you create your first dashboard you need to add your data source.

-First move your cursor to the cog on the side menu which will show you the configuration menu.
-If the side menu is not visible click the Grafana icon in the upper left corner.
-The first item on the configuration menu is data sources, click on that and you'll be taken to the data sources page where you can add and edit data sources.
-You can also simply click the cog.
+1. Move your curso to the cog on the side menu which will show you the configuration menu.
+1. If the side menu is not visible, click the Grafana icon in the upper left corner.
+1. Click on **Configuration** > **Data Sources** in the side menu, and you'll be taken to the data sources page where you can add and edit data sources.
+You can also click the cog.

-Click Add data source and you will come to the settings page of your new data source.
+1. Click **Add data source**, and you will come to the settings page of your new data source.
+1. In the **Name** box, enter a name for this data source.
+1. In the **Type** box, select the type of data source.
+See Supported data sources for more information and how to configure your data source.
+1. Click **Save & Test**.

 {{< docs-imagebox img="/img/docs/v52/add-datasource.png" max-width="700px" class="docs-image--no-shadow">}}